 From SciKit Learn's Documentation

-For this stage in your journey, I highly recommend the book “Data Science from Scratch” by Joel Grus.
-If you’re trying to go it alone (not using MOOCs or bootcamps), this provides a nice, readable introduction to most of the algorithms and also teaches you how to code them up.
-He doesn’t really address the math side of things too much…just little nuggets that scrape the surface of the topics, so I highly recommend learning the math, then diving into the book.
-It should also give you a nice overview on all the different types of algorithms.
-For instance, classification vs regression.
-What type of classifier?
-His book touches on all of these and all shows you the guts of the algorithms in Python.
+For this stage in your journey, we highly recommend the book “Data Science from Scratch” by Joel Grus.
+If you’re trying to go it alone (not using MOOCs or an immersive course such as Metis’), this provides a nice, readable introduction to most of the algorithms and also teaches you how to code them up.
+He doesn’t go too far in depth into the math side of things, so we would again emphasize learning the math prior to diving into the book.
+His book gives a particularly nice overview on all the different types of algorithms, covering topics such as classification vs regression and the different types of classifiers, and also shows you the inner workings of the algorithms in Python.

-Start jumping into machine learning codes, following tutorials.
-Kaggle is an excellent resource for some great tutorials (see the Titanic data set).
+- Start jumping into machine learning code, following tutorials.
+Kaggle is an excellent resource for some great tutorials (e.g. see the Titanic data set).
 Pick an algorithm you see in tutorials and look up how to write it from scratch.
 Really dig into it.
 Follow along with tutorials using pre-made datasets like this: Tutorial To Implement k-Nearest Neighbors in Python From Scratch (1–2 months)

-Really jump into one (or several) short term project(s) you are passionate about, but that aren’t super complex.
-Don’t try to cure cancer with data (yet)… maybe try to predict how successful a movie will be based on the actors they hired and the budget.
+- - Really jump into one (or several) short term project(s) you are passionate about, but that aren’t overly complex.
+Don’t try to cure cancer with data (yet)… maybe try to predict how successful a movie will be based on the actors they hired and the movie’s budget.
 Maybe try to predict all-stars in your favorite sport based on their stats (and the stats of all the previous all stars).
 (1+ month)

-Sidenote: Don’t be afraid to fail.
-The majority of your time in machine learning will be spent trying to figure out why an algorithm didn’t pan out how you expected or why I got the error XYZ… that’s normal.
+Don’t be afraid to fail.
+The majority of your time in machine learning will be spent trying to figure out why an algorithm didn’t pan out as well as you expected or why you got the error XYZ… that’s normal.
 Tenacity is key.
 Just go for it.
 If you think logistic regression might work… try it with a small set of data and see how it does.
 These early projects are a sandbox for learning the methods by failing - so make use of it and give everything a try that makes sense.

-Then…if you’re keen to make a living doing machine learning - BLOG.
+Finally, if you’re keen to make a living doing machine learning - BLOG.
 Make a website that highlights all the projects you’ve worked on.
 Show how you did them.
 Show the end results.
-Make it pretty.
-Have nice visuals.
+Make it beautiful and use nice visuals.
 Make it digest-able.
-Make a product that someone else can learn from and then hope that an employer can see all the work you put in.
+Make a product that someone else can learn from and then hope that an employer can see and value all the work you put in.